diagnostic

 Overview

-Approach to What should you do first
+Approach to what you should do first

 Testing